 The Blue-and-Yellow Macaw has bright blue wings and back of head, a brilliant yellow chest, a green cap, and a long tail.
 It has white cheeks, with black streaks and a black-feathered chin.
 Its cream eyes are surrounded by a black eye-ring.
 It has a large, strong grey beak with a white cere.
 It is one of the larger species of Macaws.

-The Blue-and-Yellow Macaw, like other parrtos, have their first and fourth toes pointing backwards.
+The Blue-and-Yellow Macaw, like other parrots, has its first and fourth toes pointing backwards.

-It prefers forests, especially tropical rainforests, and also woodlands.
+It is native to South America.
+It prefers forests, especially tropical rain forests, and also woodlands.

 The Blue-and-Yellow Macaw eats a variety of food, such as seeds, nuts, fruits, palm fruits, leaves, flowers, and stems.
 In the wild, it forages over 100 kilometres (62 miles) in search of seasonal food.